-Cash-Value/Fruit and Vegetable Voucher (CVV) - A fixed-dollar amount check, voucher, electronic benefit transfer (EBT) card or other document which is used by a participant to obtain authorized fruits and vegetables.
+Cash-Value/Fruit and Vegetable Voucher or Benefit (CVV/CVB) - A fixed-dollar amount check, voucher, eWIC card or other document which is used by a participant to obtain authorized fruits and vegetables.

 Civil Money Penalty - A monetary penalty that can be assessed in lieu of a sanction.